mcvickerlab/GenVarLoader/README.md

 mamba env create -n genome-loader torch-environment.yml
 ```

-A PyTorch dependency is not included since it requires (special instructions)[https://pytorch.org/get-started/locally/].
+A PyTorch dependency is not included since it requires [special instructions](https://pytorch.org/get-started/locally/).

 Then, add the package to your Python path e.g. add this line to your `.bashrc`:
 ```bash